 Radiofrequency (RF) is a non-surgical skin tightening treatment that has been around since 2001.
 It has gained popularity due to celebrities raving about their results.
 So, you may be wondering what all the hoopla is about and if it’s safe, are there any side effects, and where you can get this modern esthetics treatment.

-RF is very safe IF you have chosen an experienced provider who offers FDA cleared technology.
-AND – the more you know about it – the better choice you can make when choosing a treatment plan and the right professional.
-So, the safety and effectiveness depends on the experience and skill of the person providing the treatment and the reason is RF carries a risk for burns if performed incorrectly.
+RF is very safe IF you have chosen an experienced provider who offers FDA cleared technology - AND – the more you know about it – the better choice you can make when choosing a treatment plan and the right professional.
+The safety and effectiveness depends on the experience and skill of the person providing the treatment and the reason is PRO device with RF carries a risk for burns if performed incorrectly.

-The RF used in non-surgical treatments is different from the RF emitted by a microwave or cell phone, etc., AND the RF in skin tightening treatments is highly controlled.
+The RF in skin tightening treatments is highly controlled.
 FDA cleared equipment allows the professional administering it to monitor and control the device during treatment.
 This is necessary to ensure the tissue reaches optimal temperature without overheating.